jgcarrillo/joserrabot/README.md

 ### ✨ Explanation

 If you want to start to chat with the bot, simply search in Telegram for _@larguebot_ or _@joserrabot_.
+At the moment, the bot **only support private chats**, so you won't be able to add the bot to a group chat.
+To change that, go to `BotFather`, select your bot and go to _Bot Settings_ and then _Allow Groups_.

 ### 🚀 Installation